A look back at

 The Zoo Moves to Lowry Park

-As the number of animals grew, they were moved to the more centrally located Lowry Park, by Mayor Nick Nuccio, where it was maintained by Tampa’s Parks Department.
-At that time, the Zoo shared Lowry Park with Fairyland.
+Mayor Nick Nuccio moved the Tampa City Zoo to Lowry Park, where it was maintained by Tampa’s Parks Department.
+The Zoo shared the park with Fairyland.

 Focus Shifts to Upgrading the Zoo